 "Anyway, I'm sure we can fit both your phone call and me coming out into the same evening!"
-I paused and shifted the subject.
-"So you do fancy Marie then?
-She seems to have a soft spot for you..."
+I said, then paused and shifted the subject, "So you do fancy Marie then?
+She seems to have a soft spot for you."

-"She's cute..."
-John said, sounding as if he was confessing to some crime.
+"She's cute..." he said, sounding as if he was confessing to some crime.

-He looked toward the TV as if to avoid my gaze, then glanced back at me.
+He looked toward the TV, avoiding my gaze, then glanced back at me.

 "What d'ya think I should say to her?" he asked.